pirate museum photo

 After a few minutes, you grab one last look at the Louisiana coastline and cross the border into the state of Mississippi.

-This is a state of lowlands and inland forests mostly made up of smaller, rural towns.
+Mississippi is also a state mostly made up of smaller, rural towns.

 The mean elevation is only 300 feet, the 45th lowest in the United States.